Low Ambient, Condenser Flooding and Headmaster Valves Podcast Companion

 Condenser Flooding / Motormaster Podcast Companion

-This article and podcast is courtesy of Jeremy Smith, one of the most knowledgeable and helpful refrigeration techs I know.
+This article/podcast combo is courtesy of Jeremy Smith, one of the most knowledgeable and helpful refrigeration techs I know.

-It’s my feeling that, no matter how well explained, this topic really requires a treatment that is more in depth and one that can be absorbed slowly with the ability to continually return and re-read certain sections to allow for best understanding of the subject matter.
+It’s my feeling that, no matter how well explained, this topic really requires a treatment that is more in-depth and one that can be absorbed slowly with the ability to continually return and re-read certain sections to allow for the best understanding of the subject matter.

-As discussed in the podcast, as the outdoor temperature drops, the capacity of the condenser increases dramatically causing it to be, essentially, oversized for normal operation.
+As discussed in the podcast, as the outdoor temperature drops, the capacity of the condenser increases dramatically, causing it to be essentially oversized for normal operation.
 To counteract that, we use a valve (headmaster) or valves (ORI/ORD) to fill the condenser with liquid to effectively reduce the amount of coil that is actively rejecting heat and condensing refrigerant.
-This also maintains a high enough liquid pressure feeding our TEV.
-This prevents wild swings in TEV control because it is a pressure operated mechanical device.
+That also maintains a high enough liquid pressure feeding our TEV.
+This prevents wild swings in TEV control because it is a pressure-operated mechanical device.

-This is a document I reference all the time when dealing with condenser flooding problems.
-If you’re tech savvy, save it on your mobile device.
-If you’re more of a low-tech guy, listening to a podcast and reading an internet publication on your flip phone or whatever, go ahead and print this out, laminate it and keep it in your clipboard.
-Heck, even if you are a high tech guy, sometimes nothing beats a hard copy of this the first few times you work through it.
+That document is something I reference all the time when dealing with condenser flooding problems.
+If you’re tech-savvy, save it on your mobile device.
+If you’re more of a low-tech guy, listening to a podcast and reading an internet publication on your flip phone or whatever, go ahead and print this out, laminate it, and keep it with your clipboard.
+Heck, even if you are a high-tech guy, sometimes nothing beats a hard copy of this the first few times you work through it.

 We'll work through a condenser flooding calculation here in slow time, outlining all the different calculations taken into account.